hnaimm/amaze-tech/README.md

 ## _E-commerce for wearable devices_

 This site is mainly an e-commerce site for wearable devices.
-As any e-commerce website, customers can browse available products and choose items to buy.
-With other added feautures.
+As any e-commerce website, customers can browse available products and add items to wishlist.

 ## Techonologies

-- **Frontend**: React
+- **Frontend**: React, Nextjs
 - **Backend**: Node, NestJs, MySQL
 - **Monorepo**: Turborepo
+- **Deployment**: Railway

 ## How to run

-Currently Backend project is in progress, to run backend locally follow steps below:

-1- add .env file that includes the following
+1- in apps/backend directory, add .env file that includes the following

 ```sh
 DATABASE_URL="mysql://<username>:<password>@<host>:<port>/<database_name>?schema=public"